 Many are unaware of the fact that the infamous Saturn and its orbit plays a key role in maintaining Earth’s comfortable temperatures.
 Any alterations to the gas giant’s orbit could cause our planet’s orbit to elongate, which would result in earth spending a part of every year outside the habitable zone.
 Saturn might just be doing more good to us, than we think.

-Saturn was selected as the theme for 2019 edition of Global Astronomy Month.
-Kozhikode Planetarium hosted its 3rd edition of the Malabar Star Party on 26th April as a part of the ‘Global Astronomy Month 2019’ celebration, an initiative aimed at bringing more awareness regarding astronomy.
+Kozhikode Planetarium hosted its 3rd edition of the Malabar Star Party on 26th April as part of the ‘Global Astronomy Month 2019’ celebration, an initiative aimed at bringing more awareness towards astronomy.

 “There are a lot of misbeliefs about it (Saturn).
 We have to show that Saturn is just another planet, it is more beautiful when you see it scientifically” said the Technical Officer and Innovation Hub in-charge of the Kozhikode Planetarium, Jayanth Ganguly.